 Management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act.
-Under the supervision and with the participation of management, including our interim Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness, as of June 30, 2019, of our internal control over financial reporting based on the framework in 2013 Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on our evaluation under this framework, our management concluded that our internal control over financial reporting was not effective as of June 30, 2019 due to the material weaknesses described below.
+Under the supervision and with the participation of management, including our Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness, as of June 30, 2020, of our internal control over financial reporting based on the framework in 2013 Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on our evaluation under this framework, our management concluded that our internal control over financial reporting was not effective as of June 30, 2020 due to the material weakness described below :

-Management did not maintain effective procedures in the areas of review of the 10-K, and review of third party valuation reports and income taxes.
-These material weaknesses resulted from the lack of timely and effective review of the Company's period-end closing process and adequate personnel and resources.
-Specifically,

-- The Company has established procedures for thorough review by management, on a timely basis, of Form 10-K and other filings.
+Management did not maintain effective procedures pertaining to the review of the 10-K. The material weakness resulted from the lack of timely and effective review of the Company's period-end closing process and adequate personnel and resources.
+Specifically, the Company has established procedures for thorough review by management, on a timely basis, of Form 10-K and other filings.
 Management's responsibility is to oversee that the Company is capable of developing accurate and timely financial information.
-The Company must continue to reinforce additional procedures ensuring that Form 10-K as well as other required filings are done on a timely and accurate basis. - Management, on an ongoing basis, reviews all information available to them from the outside consultant's valuation reports, which included all external models, however, all internal inputs of the consultants' model were not available to management and were not verified by the management.
-Management has established a more thorough review process to insure that the financial information is accurate and free from misstatement.
-Such processes, include review of all identifiable inputs of the models used by the consultants.
+The Company must continue to reinforce additional procedures ensuring that Form 10-K as well as other required filings are done on a timely and accurate basis.